 - Vegan chocolate bars and marshmallows are hard to find.

 - If you’re gluten-free, there are few options for graham crackers.

 - You don't always have a campfire to make them.

 Rich and creamy vegan chocolate pie filling layered between a graham cracker crust and fluffy marshmallow topping!
 You can even “toast” the top with a culinary torch (crème Brûlée torch) for an authentic s’mores taste!

 🥧 How do I make this pie?

 Start by making a graham cracker crust.
 You can use a pre-made one (most are vegan) or make your own by following directions on the graham cracker box and substituting vegan margarine or my vegan butter for butter.

-Since my family is gluten-free, I make a homemade gluten-free graham cracker crust out of gluten free oats, coconut sugar, and some coconut oil to hold it together!
+Since my family is gluten-free, I make a homemade gluten-free graham cracker crust out of gluten-free oats, coconut sugar, and some coconut oil to hold it together!